 - Details about the vessel/farm/trap and its operators, the time period for fishing or for when transfers of fish will be made, the time period of harvests, etc.

 - Ensure that the Request Form is submitted as early as possible to give sufficient time for an observer deployment to be organized.
-Initial requests for vessels should be made by 27 April 2017, and changes no later than 96 hours in advance of the required embarkation time of the observer.
-Requests for observers on farms should be made as early as possible, and no later than 96 hours in advance of deployment.
+Initial requests, as well as any changes to initial requests, must be received no later than 96 hours in advance of the required deployment / extension of the observer.
+In case of extensions to previous requests, requests must be 96 hours before the original end-date requested.
+Extensions will only be considered where the dates of the extension requested are consecutive to the original deployment.

 - Ensure that the vessel/farming facility/trap has paid the fees for the observer deployment.